 Since Summer 2020, I have been creating and hosting a series of Writing Intensives.
 Primarily conceived to motivate and provide support to your creative writing and art practice during the intense and discouraging times of ongoing lockdowns.
 They are kept small to favour connection between participants and provide time for exploration and discussions.
 I have found it a fantastic, nurturing and connective experience.
 A stimulating learning curve.

 Most of the workshops take place on Saturdays for 3 hours and at different times to favour participation across timezones.
 The Collaborative Processes worshop takes place over two Saturdays to allow for small grpup meet up during the week.

-Each workshop takes the form of a masterclass committed to a specific approach to writing.
+Each workshop takes the form of a masterclass committed to a specific approach to writing and art practice.
 They provide a fast-track delivery and door opener on specific topics and aim to kickstart or deepen new developments within your ongoing practice.

 Exchange your ideas and spark discussions in this informal and productive workshop setting.

 Prepare to be open and engaged in a welcoming and creative environment.
 You’ll finish the workshop feeling refreshed, confident and excited to try new writing and working techniques.

 It is important to the existence of these workshops that they challenege limiting beliefs around arts practice and writerly skillsets, monolingual dominance and homogeneous forms of cultural belonging.
 The impact of online practice is also in the development of translocal connections that can favour cross-cultural modes of exchange and affiliation.
 This is also reflected in the interdisciplinary make-up of contributors.